-When federal funds are used for procurement of goods (furniture, supplies, equipment, and textbooks):
+When the district uses federal funds for procurement of textbooks, the allowable self-certification is \$50,000.
+When the district uses federal funds for procurement of goods-(, including furniture, supplies, and equipment, and textbooks):

-- Purchases of \$3,500 or less do not require quotes.
-However, the district must consider price to be reasonable, and, to the extent practical, distribute purchases equitably among suppliers. - Purchases between \$3,500 and \$75,000 must be procured using price or rate quotations from three or more qualified sources.

-• Purchases of \$75,000 or more must be publicly solicited using sealed bids.
+- Purchases of \$10,000 or less do not require quotes. - -However, the district must consider the price to be reasonable, and, to the extent practical, distribute purchases-equitably among suppliers. - Purchases between \$10,000 and \$75,000 must be procured using price or rate quotations from three or more qualified sources. - Purchases of \$75,000 or more must be publicly solicited using sealed bids or requests for proposals.